Troy vs. Georgia Southern NCAA Football Odds, Plays and Insights | October 9, 2021

 Over/Under Insights

-- The two teams combine to score 48.8 points per game, 1.2 less than the total in this contest.
+- Saturday's total is 1.7 points higher than the combined 48.8 PPG average of the two teams.

-- This contest's over/under is 0.8 points under the 50.8 these two squads combine to give up per game in 2021.
+- This contest's total is 0.3 points fewer than the 50.8 these two squads combine to give up per game in 2021.

-- The average total in Trojans games this season is 51.5, 1.5 points above Saturday's total of 50.
+- Trojans games this season feature an average total of 51.5 points, a number one point higher than Saturday's over/under.

-- In 2021, games involving the Eagles have averaged a total of 55.3 points, 5.3 more than the set over/under in this contest.
+- In 2021, games involving the Eagles have averaged a total of 55.3 points, 4.8 more than the set total in this contest.

 Troy Stats and Trends